jyhsia5174/pos-bias-exp-code/README.md

 ```shell
 ./exp.sh
 ```
-All results are in directory "exps_res".
+All results are in directory "exps_res/".